bhauman/lein-figwheel/doc/editor_repls.md

 If you are just starting out I would use the Figwheel console REPL because it's aready set up and ready to go, complexity conquered!

-If you want a REPL in your editor here are my top recommendations:
+If you want to integrate a REPL into your editor, here are my top
+recommendations:

 **Emacs**:   use `inf-clojure` as described on the [wiki page](https://github.com/bhauman/lein-figwheel/wiki/Running-figwheel-with-Emacs-Inferior-Clojure-Interaction-Mode)